 The Mathematics and Science Education degree is a master-level degree offered within the College of Science, Engineering, and Technology under the direction of the Department of Mathematics & Statistical Sciences and in cooperation with the College of Education and Human Development.
 There are three areas of concentration under the MST.
-A student can take coursework with concentrations in biology, mathematics, or earth sciences.
-The concentration in mathematics is designed for persons with an adequate background in mathematics and who wish additional preparation for mathematics teaching or mathematics supervision.
+A student can take coursework with concentrations in biology, mathematics is designed for persons with an adequate background in mathematics and who wish additional preparation for mathematics teaching or mathematics supervision.